-Classification Feature of building and its context High Buildings or structures with features of particular significance for larger numbers of roosting bats e.g. mines, caves, tunnels, icehouses and cellars.
+Classification Feature of building and its context Moderate to high Buildings or structures with features of particular significance for larger numbers of roosting bats e.g. mines, caves, tunnels, icehouses and cellars.
 Habitat on site and surrounding landscape of high quality for foraging bats e.g. broadleaved woodland, tree-lined watercourses and grazed parkland.
 Site is connected with the wider landscape by strong linear features that would be used by commuting bats e.g. river and or stream valleys and hedgerows.
 Site is proximate to known or likely roosts (based on historical data).
 Buildings with high suitability could support roosts of high conservation value such as maternity or hibernation roosts.

-Moderate Buildings or structures with one or more features suitable for more regular roosting due to their size, shelter, protection, conditions and surrounding habitat but unlikely to support a roost of high conservation value such as maternity or hibernation roosts.
-Continuous habitat connected to the wider landscape which could be used by bats for commuting such as lines of trees, linked gardens.
-Foraging habitat in the surrounding area such as trees, scrub, grassland or water.
-Low Buildings or structures with one or more features suitable for use sporadically by individual or small numbers of bats.
+Low A small number of possible roost sites or features, used sporadically by individual or small numbers of bats.
 Potential roost features may be suboptimal for reasons such as shallow depth, poor thermal qualities or upwards orientation with exposure to inclement weather or predators.
-Habitat suitable for foraging in close proximity, but largely isolated in the landscape.
+Habitat suitable for foraging in close proximity, but isolated in the landscape.
 Or an isolated site not connected by prominent linear features.
+Few features suitable for roosting, minor foraging or commuting.
 Negligible Unsuitable for use by bats.